arnt/6855bis/draft-gulbrandsen-6855bis.md

 # IANA Considerations {#IANA}

 the "IMAP 4 Capabilities" registry contains a number of references to RFC6855.
-IANA, please change them to point to this document.
+IANA, please change them to point to this document instead of RFC6855.
+The affected references are:

+* UTF8=ACCEPT
+* UTF8=ALL (OBSOLETE)
+* UTF8=APPEND (OBSOLETE)
+* UTF8=ONLY
+* UTF8=USER (OBSOLETE)

 # Security Considerations {#SECURITY}